Hmamouche/GFSM/README.md

 # An example
 The code of the GFSM algorithm is located in src/gfsm.R.
 But it requires the causality matrix of the multivariate time series.
-Thus, another script for computing matrix is src/in causality_graph.R.
+Thus, another script for computing this matrix is in src/causality_graph.R.
-The provided example (selecting predictors for variables of stock-and-watson-2012 datasets) can be executed as follows:
+We provide an example two execute these two steps  for selecting predictors for variables of stock-and-watson-2012 datasets.
+The example can be executed as follows:

     sh main.sh